popecruzdt/BizOpsConfiguratorPacks/PostgreSQL README.md

   * https://github.com/influxdata/telegraf/tree/master/plugins/inputs/postgresql
   * https://github.com/influxdata/telegraf/tree/master/plugins/outputs/dynatrace

+## Tips:
+#### Telegraf prefix
+The Dynatrace output plugin for Telegraf has a configuration setting "prefix" that is added to the beginning of the metric identifier.
+The prefix itself should not contain a trailing `.`.
+This workflow requires a trailing `.` when deploying the dashboard.
+If you set the prefix to `"telegraf.postgres"` in your Telegraf configuration, you would enter `"telegraf.postgres."` into this workflow when deploying the dashboard.

 ## Issues & Enhancement:
 For any issues or requests for enhancement, please open an Issue on the GitHub repo: https://github.com/popecruzdt/BizOpsConfiguratorPacks/issues